Hello, world

 .

 In the last example, we wrote the test after the code had been written.
-We did this so that you could get an example of how to write a test and declare a function.
-From this point on, we will be writing tests first.
+We did this so that you could get an example of how to write a class, a method and create a test for it.
+Now we're going to delete that test we just wrote a start a fresh one.
+From this point on, we will be writing tests first, and then the implementation (usually called production code).

 and you should see an error like this: